intmus/inttheory19-20/_06-intro-harmonic/b2-diafuncvoicelead.md

 -Having the movement land on the root! (the arrival is important)

--The last one is particularly weak: no root, no leading tone, oblique motion
+-The last example is particularly weak: no root, no leading tone, oblique motion

 What is a passing tone?